ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

    ```
    {:pre}

-   If the deployment is taking more time, manually import the latest image stream to ensure the deployment takes place as soon as possible with the command `oc import-image $MYPROJECT` .Refer this [link](https://docs.openshift.com/container-platform/4.4/registry/registry-options.html#registry-third-party-registries_registry-options) for more info.
+   If the deployment is taking more time, manually import the latest image stream to ensure the deployment takes place as soon as possible with the command `oc import-image $MYPROJECT` .Refer this [link](https://docs.openshift.com/container-platform/4.4/registry/registry-options.html#registry-third-party-registries_registry-options){: external} for more info.
    {:tip}

 ### Access the app through IBM provided domain